c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] Layers are organized consistently.
 - [ ] Page coordinates and margins are consistent.
 - [ ] Page numbers are continuous.
+- [ ] Formal text objects are not grouped.
+- [ ] No Illustrator group contains H1, H2, H3 or Body text.
+- [ ] No Illustrator group contains numbered or bulleted formal text.
+- [ ] Page-number text is not grouped.
+- [ ] Text is not grouped with images or icons.
+- [ ] All formal text frames remain directly selectable and independently editable.

 ---